Meet the Local Academy Committee (LAC)

 Father Templeton (SIAMS/SMSC)

-Mrs. Z. Heath (Trust Representative)
+Mrs. Z. Heath (Trust Representative and Vice-Chair of LAC)

 Joining St Chad’s Academies Trust in 2015; I bring several years extensive experience in the multi-dimensional discipline of Human Resource both transactional and strategic (payroll, pensions, safeguarding, recruitment, consultancy, job evaluation and Single Status) as well as traded services and academisation through project management principles whilst employed in the public sector at local authority level, incorporating practice to support the organisation both corporately and more latterly within the education sector.